 Trek: 6–7 hrs | Altitude descent: -800m | Meals: B, L, D | Stay: Namche Bazaar

-The descent from Pheriche to Namche covers the same ground as the approach in reverse — but the experience is completely different.
+The descent from Pheriche to Namche covers the same ground as the approach, in reverse — but it feels completely different.
 Every step is easier on the lungs and harder on the knees.
-The valley opens below you, Ama Dablam appears in profile across the valley, and the forests return as the altitude drops through Tengboche.
-Furthermore, Namche on the return feels like a genuine town after Gorakshep and Lobuche — hot showers, wifi, bakeries, and the realisation that the hardest part is genuinely behind you.
-Consequently, most trekkers describe the Namche return evening as the most relaxed night of the entire expedition.
+The valley opens up below you, Ama Dablam appears in profile across the valley, and forest returns as you drop through Tengboche.
+Namche on the way back feels like a real town after Gorakshep and Lobuche — hot showers, wifi, bakeries, and the realisation that the hardest part is genuinely behind you.
+Most trekkers call the Namche return evening the most relaxed night of the whole trip.

 Day 11 — Namche Bazaar to Lukla (2,860m)